mschellenger96/gsg_project/README.md

 - Simplified Lesson 1 PrintElementTemplates() to just use AFElementTemplate data type instead of a list

 - Used the correct search method (AFElementSearch) in Lesson 3

+- Removed new line characters from print statements in Lesson 1 for consistency